-James McMullen, his wife, Elizabeth (Lizzie), and their six children lived in a single room in Rice’s Castle, a tenement that housed forty or fifty families in a neighborhood “more Irish than Ireland” (Pittsburgh Post-Gazette, July 29, 1927) on the point at the confluence of the Allegheny and Monongahela Rivers, in the last decade of the nineteenth century.
+James McMullen, his wife, Elizabeth (Lizzie), both Irish born, and their six children lived in a single room in Rice’s Castle, a tenement that housed forty or fifty families in a neighborhood “more Irish than Ireland” (Pittsburgh Post-Gazette, July 29, 1927) on the point at the confluence of the Allegheny and Monongahela Rivers, in the last decade of the nineteenth century.

 On New Year’s Eve, 1894, McMullen beat and stabbed Lizzie to death, then attempted suicide by slitting his own throat.
 Neighbors and then police responded, and found Lizzie McMullen dead and James McMullen bleeding.
 He was arrested at the scene.

 After three weeks in the hospital recovering from his injuries, McMullen was deemed fit for trial.

 His trial, which included the testimony of his children, was described as “the shortest homicide case on record in the county,” though the verdict took forty-five hours and fifty ballots to reach.

 McMullen’s alcoholism and the evidence of his mental unfitness complicated the jury’s decision, which, in a “surprise” verdict, found him guilty of first-degree murder on April 25, 1895.
 He was sentenced to death on June 1, 1895.

 While awaiting execution, McMullen attempted to hang himself in jail on August 17, 1895.

 McMullen’s clemency request centered on a letter from his attorney that portrayed James and Elizabeth McMullen as destitute and degenerate, lacking the sensibilities to be deserving of the law’s ultimate punishment or to be worthy of the law’s ultimate protection.